digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/security.rst

 While using envelope encryption we make sure that an attacker who has access to the database (e.g., a malicious database operator) cannot get access to the private keys from a Canton node, which would compromise the transaction privacy and integrity guarantees of Canton.
-If we instead decide to externalize private key storage and usage, we go one step further and protect against an attacker with privileged access to the node’s system that can inspect the memory.
+If we instead decide to externalize private key storage, we go one step further and protect against an attacker with privileged access to the node’s system that can inspect the memory.

 Background